apache/spark/docs/structured-streaming-kafka-integration.md

     <td>None</td>
     <td>
       A list of coma separated host/port pairs to use for establishing the initial connection to the Kafka cluster.
-For further details please see kafka documentation.
+For further details please see Kafka documentation.
 Only used to obtain delegation token.
     </td>
   </tr>
   <tr>
     <td><code>spark.kafka.clusters.${cluster}.target.bootstrap.servers.regex</code></td>
     <td>.*</td>
     <td>
+      Regular expression to match against the <code>bootstrap.servers</code> config for sources and sinks in the application.
-      When delegation token obtained it can be used on sources/sinks.
-If any of the sources/sinks <code>bootstrap.servers</code> configuration matches with this pattern then the delegation token will be used.
-If multiple matches found an exception will be thrown and the query won't be started.
+      If a server address matches this regex, the delegation token obtained from the respective bootstrap servers will be used when connecting.
+      If multiple clusters match the address, an exception will be thrown and the query won't be started.
-      It uses Java pattern matcher in the background.
+      Kafka's secure and unsecure listeners are bound to different ports.
+When both used the secure listener port has to be part of the regular expression.
     </td>
   </tr>
   <tr>
     <td><code>spark.kafka.clusters.${cluster}.security.protocol</code></td>
     <td>SASL_SSL</td>
     <td>
       Protocol used to communicate with brokers.
-For further details please see kafka documentation.
+For further details please see Kafka documentation.
 Only used to obtain delegation token.
     </td>
   </tr>
   <tr>